-This study identified seven locations at CTA rail grade crossings as hot spots of pedestrian activity suitable to conduct paper/pen manual user surveys.
+This study identified seven locations at CTA rail grade crossings suitable to conduct paper/pen manual user surveys.
 Two hundred and eleven valid surveys were gathered.
 Within the survey scope limitations and to the extent that observations from the analysis of the users survey can be generalized, several findings below merit attention because they may have implications about the design and placement of signs and warning systems at CTA pedestrian-rail grade crossings, as well as education and enforcement initiatives.